Waikato

 • SH1 Waikato Expressway - Ngāruawāhia section: Safety improvements and remedial works continue with traffic managed through the site with single lanes and 50km/h speed restriction.
 There will be night-time closures and a detour in place for northbound traffic 19-23 May, 7pm-5am.
 More information.

 • SH1 Karāpiro (Hickey Road): Construction of the fifth turnaround bay in the SH1 Cambridge to Piarere safety improvements project, just north of Hickey Road, is underway.
 Along with constructing the turnaround bay, we’re widening the road at the weigh station on SH1, between Hickey and Hydro Roads, and installing median and side safety barriers.
-Temporary traffic management is in place, including lane shifts.
+Temporary traffic management is in place, including a shoulder closure.
 More information

-• SH1 Karāpiro: Work continues on a section of SH1 between Keeley’s Reserve and Moana Roa Road, in preparation for median barrier installation.
-The crew is currently carrying out line marking work at night, to minimise the impact to motorists.
-Night shifts will occur from 7pm to 6am, from Sunday to Thursday, with stop/go traffic management in place until mid to late May.
-Day works will continue from Monday to Friday, with a temporary speed limit of 50km/h in place.
-We are on track to complete work in this area in late June 2024.
+• SH1 Karāpiro: Work continues on a section of SH1 between Keeley’s Reserve and Moana Roa Road, where median barrier is being installed.
+Motorists are advised to prepare for possible congestion when travelling through the site.
+Night shifts are currently occurring from 7pm to 6am, Sunday to Thursday, with stop/go traffic management in place until mid to late May.
+Day works continue from Monday to Friday, with a temporary speed limit of 50km/h in place.
+Work is on track to be completed by late June 2024.
 More information.

 • SH1/SH29 Piarere intersection: A key focus at present is the construction of the southern (Tīrau side) approach road.
 To safely accommodate this work, traffic south of the roundabout has been moved onto a newly constructed section of road adjacent to SH1.
 This is a short bypass road which rejoins SH1 before the intersection and continues to operate as normal.
 This arrangement is expected to remain in place until September 2024.
 Motorists are asked to drive with extra care through the site, while people adjust to the new road layout.
 A temporary speed limit of 60km/h will be in place around the project site to protect road workers and ensure the safety of everyone travelling through the area.
 More information.